halexs/python_dock_env/README.md

 # Run a python environment anywhere that can easily download python pip programs
-Run command: docker run -it python_env bash -c "bash" (confirmed on windows)
+Run command: `docker run -it python_env bash -c "bash"` (confirmed on windows, not on linux/mac yet)